737016 Guiding a local transition of the society-nature relations on the island of Samothraki (Greece) (in Eng.)

 - Unterrichts-/ Lehrsprachen

-The course is designed as a preparatory online seminar, plus a ten-day excursion to the island of Samothraki, where Greek and other international students, as well as local „citizen scientists“ will join.
+The course is designed as a preparatory online seminar in may, plus a ten-day excursion to the island of Samothraki in july, where Greek and other international students, as well as local „citizen scientists“ will join.

 Modules (subject to possible changes):